Ithakua/post-quantum-support-kafka/README.md

 - **[custom-security-provider-kafka](https://github.com/Ithakua/custom-security-provider-kafka)**: Additional repository containing the CustomSecurityProvider, with tools needed to generate your own custom security providers and measure their handshake times.

-- **Tool to visualize .pcap files**: Necessary to read network traffic captures, such as Wireshark.
+- **pcap visualizer**: Necessary to read network traffic captures, such as Wireshark.

 - **pip3**: If you want to use the graphing tool to represent the results obtained from the CustomSecurityProvider, you will need to install the following Python packages: